 Prader-Willi Syndrome (PWS)

 Ciliopathies are human disorders that arise from the dysfunction of motile and/or non-motile cilia.
-At least 35 different ciliopathies collectively affect nearly all organ systems, with prevalent phenotypes including polycystic kidney disease, retinal degeneration, obesity, skeletal malformations and brain anomalies.
+At least 35 different ciliopathies collectively affect nearly all organ systems, with prevalent phenotypes including polycystic kidney disease, retinal degeneration, obesity, skeletal malformations, and brain anomalies.
 We are working with Drs.
-Brad Yoder, Michal Mrug and others at UAB to understand the molecular underpinnings of these diseases and to prioritise variants of uncertain significance for functional confirmation in a variety of animal models.
+Brad Yoder, Michal Mrug and others at UAB to understand the molecular underpinnings of these diseases and to prioritize variants of uncertain significance for functional confirmation in a variety of animal models.

-Software development focused projects
+Software development-focused projects

 Our Apollo dashboard was developed to support our colleagues in the UAB pathology and genetics molecular diagnostic labs by aiding lab members and directors track the necessary components for COVID testing.